IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 <details>
 <summary><b>6.
 Submit and evaluate transactions</b></summary>

 Fabric gateways are connections to peers participating in Hyperledger Fabric networks, which can be used by client applications to submit transactions.
 When you started the local runtime in `LOCAL FABRIC OPS`, a gateway was automatically created for you also.
-You'll find it under `FABRIC GATEWAYS`, and it's called `1 Org Local Fabric`.
+You'll find it under `FABRIC GATEWAYS`, and it's called `1 Org Local Fabric - Org1`.

 To _use_ a gateway, you also need an identity valid for transacting on the network in question.
 Again, for the local Fabric runtime, this has already been set up for you!
-Observe that under `FABRIC WALLETS` there is a wallet called `1 Org Local Fabric - Org1 Wallet  `, which contains an ID called `org1Admin`.
-If you hover your mouse over `1 Org Local Fabric` in the `FABRIC GATEWAYS` panel, you will see that it tells you "Associated wallet: 1 Org Local Fabric - Org1 Wallet".
+Observe that under `FABRIC WALLETS` there is a group called `1 Org Local Fabric`.
+This includes the `Org1` wallet, which contains an ID called `org1Admin`.
+If you hover your mouse over `1 Org Local Fabric` in the `FABRIC GATEWAYS` panel, you will see that it tells you "Associated wallet: 1 Org Local Fabric - Org1".

 So, you've got a Gateway, and an associated wallet with a single identity in it - this means the Gateway is ready to be used!